 - Pay off your debt ASAP!
 If you have high-interest debt, there’s no need to carry more then $1,000 of cash.
 The interest is what’s causing you to stay behind, and paying it off quickly will mean spending less in the long run.

 - Try the envelope method of budgeting.
 If you’re always spending more than you earn, this can be a helpful way to wrangle your budget.

-improve Your Credit Score & Credit Report
+Improve Your Credit Score and Credit Report

 - Check you credit score regularly!
 Your credit score is a huge factor in your financial life.
 One study showed the difference between having excellent and poor credit translates to over $250,000 in a lifetime.